misterblack1/appleII_deadtest/README.md

 * The Platinum //e has `CF` ROM which is a 27128 (16K) so you would load this `F8` ROM into the top of the chip (`$3800` to map into `$F800`)
 * The Apple //c ROM is 27256 (32k) and we have not tested this on the //c, but you would need to find the right location to load this ROM into the EPROM so it would start at `$F800` in the 6502 memory map.

 There is also a 170K DOS 3.3 disk image [`apple2dead.dsk`](https://github.com/misterblack1/appleII_deadtest/releases/latest/download/apple2dead.dsk) in the [Releases](https://github.com/misterblack1/appleII_deadtest/releases) page.
-You can try that out if your system is working well enough to boot into DOS *AND* you have a working language card installed in your system.
-It will auto start once the disks boots up.
-(Remember this will only test the first 48K in your system even if you have more.)
+You can try that out if your system is working well enough to boot into DOS *AND* you have a working language card installed in your system (or a machine with built-in language card function... all 64K+ Apples II family machines and most/all 64K+ clones).
+It will auto start once the disk boots up.
+(Remember this will only test the first 48K in your system even if you have more.
+The disk version loads the ROM image into the top 16K language card area.)

 ![ROM adapter in card](https://github.com/misterblack1/appleII_deadtest/blob/main/pictures/Screen%20Shot%202023-08-27%20at%207.45.43%20PM.png?raw=true)